ansys/pysimai/doc/source/user_guide/data_exploration.rst

 Selections
 ----------

-The :class:`Selection<ansys.simai.core.data.selections.Selection>` class enables you to manipulate a large number of geometries and boundary conditions simultaneously.
-It also allows you to easily run many predictions or postprocessings in parallel.
+:ref:`selections` enable you to manipulate a large number of geometries and boundary conditions simultaneously.
+They also allow you to easily run many predictions or postprocessings in parallel.

 You create a selection by combining a list of geometries with a list of boundary conditions: